comp231-admin/lab4-polling-template/README.md

 1. Measure time intervals of 0.01 seconds, by polling the A9 Private Timer.
-Every time the timer elapses, update the time counter and display it on the seven-segmented displays.
+Every time the timer elapses, update the time counter and display it on the seven-segment displays.

 2. If any $KEY$ button is pressed, you should stop the timer if it's running and start it if it is not running.
 The timer should